 Item c.
 Enter the applicant's full telephone number with area code and, if applicable, extension.
 Whenever possible, one of the telephone numbers listed should be a number at which a message can be left.

 Item d and Item e.
-Applicants for grants from Fellowship Programs at Independent Research Institutions need not complete these items.
+Applicants for grants in the Centers for Advanced Study program need not complete these items.

 Block 2-Type of Applicant